Tyrrrz/CliFx/Readme.md

 |                   System.CommandLine | 153.98 us | 0.7112 us | 0.6652 us |  3.90 |    0.09 |    2 |
 | McMaster.Extensions.CommandLineUtils | 180.36 us | 3.5893 us | 6.7416 us |  4.59 |    0.16 |    3 |
 |                            PowerArgs | 427.54 us | 6.9006 us | 6.4548 us | 10.82 |    0.26 |    4 |

+## Philosophy

+Given that there are probably a dozen libraries that help with building CLI applications, I wanted to add this section to explain how is CliFx any different and what are the driving vectors for its design.

+- **Application framework**.
+CliFx is not a command line parser, CliFx is an application framework.
+It takes care of the whole input layer so that you may as well forget you're writing a command line application.
+While a regular console application has one entry point, the `Main()` method, in CliFx each command is a separate entry point, elevating the abstraction one level higher.

+- **Declarative setup**.
+CliFx makes it easier to think of your CLI more as a class library than an application.
+As a library it has an API defined in a form of classes and properties, so there shouldn't be any reason to have to redefine everything again in a different form.
+Attributes work really well here because they are concise and are placed right next to the types/members they annotate, eliminating additional cognitive load and unnecessary boilerplate code.

+- **Command separation**.
+CliFx has a "one class per command" principle, as opposed to having different commands defined as methods of the same class.
+This is important for segregation of concerns but also makes sense because commands often have different dependencies.
+When defining options, you also have a lot more freedom when they are properties rather than method parameters.

+- **Command contract**.
+CliFx enforces a contract on all commands to make them consistent and to reduce runtime-validated rules.
+Instead of having to look up the signature of the entry point method, you can simply generate a stub from the interface and build from there.

+- **Async-first**.
+CliFx commands are asynchronous by default to facilitate execution of both synchronous and asynchronous code.
+In the modern era of programming, it would be a disaster if asynchronous commands weren't supported.

+- **Testability**.
+CliFx commands and applications are designed to be easily testable.
+One major downside of most other frameworks is that it's really hard to test how commands interact with the console.

+- **Pretty help text**.
+CliFx emphasizes the importance of good user interface by rendering help text using multiple colors.
+It's a mystery why nobody bothers making the help text more appealing, it's almost as if nobody cares about the end user.

 ## Libraries used